 Current research and collaborations

 Tatevik is currently working on a book project advancing her PhD thesis.
-Drawing on the philosophy of Mikhail Bakhtin and critically building on post-structuralist approaches to security, she develops a theoretical framework for treating the transformation of foreign and security discourses relationally to understand their impact on policy outcomes.
+Drawing on the philosophy of Mikhail Bakhtin and critiquing predominant post-structuralist approaches to security, she develops a relational framework taking seriously the constitutive encounters across domains of official legitimation, critique and anti-war resistance.
 Applying the framework to “war on terror” in the US and the UK, and moving beyond the question how “war on terror” was initially constructed and legitimised, the book asks why “war on terror” endured and transmuted into new forms, despite significant public critique in both countries.
-It argues that we must problematise and render intelligible the politically significant relationality of critical voices, those of legitimation, as well as the moderate critique (deliberative voices in parliament and beyond).
-In such encounters, the book delineates routes through which certain forms of critique have paradoxically contributed to constraints for major change and hence to continuation (albeit through transmutation) of policies sustaining the so-called “war on terror”.

 Current PhD / research supervisions